psu13/mutable-hakyll/posts/cheese-ramen.md

 #### Miscellany

 OK.
-I think I'm over my ten to fifteen highlights quota.
+I've about doubled my ten to fifteen highlights quota.
 You missed out on the chicken buns that have ham in them at the Kam Do bakery. _Hei Hei_ rice rolls in the mall food court in Richmond. _DingDing_, a Taiwanese hole in the wall with omelet covered rice.
 And the corner with 4 coffee shops, but just go to _Revolver_ because it's the best one.